UMMS-Biocore/bootcamp/session8/session8.md

 <img src="images/bulk_overview.png" width="800">

+However, lets take a look at a recent research we have conducted with our collaborators in Department of Dermatology on a skin disorder called Vitiligo in which CD8 T-cells in one's body is programmed to kill melanocytes of epidermis, causing the depigmentation of the skin.

 Why Single Cell ?

 What we really want to achieve with single cell RNA-Seq is to attain expression profile of each cell from a solid tissue or a targeted organism, instead of the aggregate count of genes from all the cells.